-Generally, the ratio of force values ranges from 50-65% in most locomotive athletes.
-Morin et al. states that a positive acceleration in the forward direction will result from a positive value of the net horizontal force (greater propulsive forces than braking forces).
-In addition, it has been observed that the strongest predictor of sprint velocity (measured at 16m) was relative horizontal impulse, accounting for 61% .
-It has also been observed that the gluteus maximus to quadriceps femoris muscle volume ratio can explain 23.4% of the variability in 100m sprint performance .
-Essentially, a larger gluteus maximus compared with quadriceps may aid in accelerating hip extension and producing greater propulsive forces .
+Generally, the ratio of force values ranges from 50-65 % in most locomotive athletes.
+Morin et al. (2015) (5) state that a positive acceleration in the forward direction will result from a positive value of the net horizontal force (greater propulsive forces than braking forces).
+In addition, it has been observed that the strongest predictor of sprint velocity (measured at 16m) was relative horizontal impulse, accounting for 61 % (6).
+It has also been observed that the gluteus maximus to quadriceps femoris muscle volume ratio can explain 23.4 % of the variability in 100m sprint performance (7).
+Essentially, a larger gluteus maximus compared with the quadriceps may aid in accelerating hip extension and producing greater propulsive forces (7).

-Research has observed significant, strong correlations between horizontal force and index of force application* with maximal speed, 100m performance, and 4-second distance while vertical force was only correlated with maximal speed .
-Another paper observed that sprint athletes who ‘push more’ when sprinting, appear to have faster 40m sprint times .
-Finally, de Lacey et al. showed elite rugby league backs were faster than their forward counterparts, and that the backs produced greater relative horizontal force and power, while vertical force showed no significant difference.
+Research has observed significant, strong correlations between horizontal force and index of force application* with maximal speed, 100m performance, and 4-second distance while vertical force was only correlated with maximal speed (8).
+Another paper observed that sprint athletes who ‘push more’ when sprinting, appear to have faster 40 m sprint times (9).
+Finally, de Lacey et al. (2014) (10) showed elite rugby league backs were faster than their forward counterparts, and that the backs produced greater relative horizontal force and power, while vertical force showed no significant difference.

-Athletes are often encouraged to focus their attention on improving their squat, deadlift, and/or power clean in order to become a better athlete.
+Athletes are often encouraged to focus their attention on improving their squat, deadlift, and/or power clean in order to become better athletes.
 However, these exercises are all axially-loaded (top to bottom) as per the force-vector theory.
-Many sports are played in multiple force-vectors, therefore, focussing solely on these three axially-loaded exercises may mean the athlete is not getting sufficient stimuli to optimise performance.
+Many sports are played in multiple force-vectors, therefore, focusing solely on these three axially-loaded exercises may mean the athlete is not getting sufficient stimuli to optimise performance.
 In addition, training in multiple force-vectors may be essential for reducing the risk of injury.

-Brughelli et al. concluded that traditional strength and power training mostly failed to elicit improvements in change of direction performance.
-Instead, using exercises that mimic the demands of change of direction more closely, such as lateral jump training, have shown to be effective at improving change of direction performance .
-Furthermore, traditional strength and power training may have minimal transfer to sporting performance in experienced and advanced athletes, where maximising transfer should be as specific as possible in regards to movement pattern and contraction velocity .
+Brughelli et al. (2008) (11) concluded that traditional strength and power training mostly failed to elicit improvements in change of direction performance.
+Instead, using exercises that mimic the demands of change of direction more closely, such as lateral jump training, have shown to be effective at improving change of direction performance (11).

 So how does this help the coach?
 Generally, a holistic training programme may cover these 7 basic movement patterns: